Metron-Project/metron-project.github.io/blog/2026-01-01-december/index.md

 The application will be available at `http://localhost:9000`.

-There's more information in the [projects](https://codeberg.org/bpepple/desaad) README.md, like creating [systemd](https://systemd.io/) service files.
+There's more information in the [project's](https://codeberg.org/bpepple/desaad) README.md, including how to create [systemd](https://systemd.io/) service files.

 ## OpenCollective

-If you would like to help keep the lights on at the project, we have an account at [Open Collective](https://opencollective.com/metron) to defray the servers costs and help with increasing future server capacity.
+If you'd like to help keep the lights on, we have an [Open Collective](https://opencollective.com/metron) account to help cover server costs and future capacity increases.

-Anyway, I think that everything for this month!
+Anyway, that's everything for this month!
 Take care.